mongodb/mongo-rust-driver/benchmarks/README.md

 Note that in order to compare against the other drivers, an inMemory mongod instance should be used.

-At this point, BSON and GridFS benchmarks are not implemented because we do not own the Rust BSON library, and GridFS has not been implemented in the driver.
+At this point, GridFS benchmarks are not implemented because it has not been implemented in the driver.

 Also note that the parallel benchmarks are implemented to mirror the C++ driver's interpretation of the spec.